engity-com/bifroest/docs/reference/environment/kubernetes.md

 <<property("type", "Environment Type", default="kubernetes", required=True)>>
 Has to be set to `kubernetes` to enable the Kubernetes environment.

+<<property("variables", "Environment Variables", "../data-type.md#environment-variables", template_context="../context/authorization.md")>>
+Defines environment variables for commands and shells in the Pod.
+They override image values and values received from the SSH client, `authorized_keys` and authorization.
+Bifröst-generated runtime variables take precedence.

 <<property("config", "Kubeconfig", "../data-type.md#kubeconfig", template_context="../context/core.md")>>
 Holds a [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) (in YAML format) which defines the access to the desired Kubernetes cluster.